Getty Images/iStockphoto

 "This $319 million is a vote of confidence based on Cribl's ability to generate a lot of revenue faster than 99% of startups," he said.
 "This speaks to both Cribl's technology and their ability to position and continuously develop a product portfolio that companies want."

+Cribl's Strong similarly said the vendor's Series E round represents an affirmation of Cribl's technology and future growth potential.
 By focusing on IT and security, Cribl is addressing a need that has resulted in significant revenue.

-"We've built a strong foundation by focusing on solving … pressing problems in IT and security," Strong said.
+"We've built a strong foundation by focusing on solving ... pressing problems in IT and security," she said.
 "That's resonating with investors.
 In an environment where funding is tough, our approach -- tackling meaningful, unsolved issues -- has given us an edge."

 Investment plans